ga4gh/data-security/AAI/AAIConnectProfile.md

   ]
 }
 ```
-Note that this response includes an *act* claim that indicates a chain of token exchanges (see sequence diagram, below).
+Note that this response includes an *act* claim that implies a chain of token exchanges (see sequence diagram, below).

 {% plantuml %}